Azure/azure-sdk-for-java/sdk/core/azure-core-test/TestProxyMigrationGuide.md

 Body matching can be turned off with the test proxy by calling the `setComparingBodies` method from [TestProxyRequestMatcher][test_proxy_matcher] on the Interceptor Manager for that particular test.

-### Record test variables

-To run recorded tests successfully when there's an element of non-secret randomness to them, the test proxy provides a [`variables` API][variables_api].
-This makes it possible for a test to record the values of variables that were used during recording and use the same values in playback mode without a sanitizer.

-For example, imagine that a test uses a randomized `tableName` variable when creating resources.
-The same random value for `tableName` can be used in playback mode by using this `Variables` API.

 ## Migrate management-plane tests